From missiles to mad cows, we’ve survived a lot

 Al Gore has tried to scare us into climate change, but for as many scientists that say doomsday is near, others say it all amounts to a hill of beans.
 Of course, Gore claims to have invented the internet, so what do I know?
 Brian Williams’ math makes more sense than Al’s theatrics.

 Therefore, let’s take every precaution suggested by those deemed as experts and don’t do anything as dangerous as kissing someone who just returned from a cruise to China and has a runny nose.
-But, let’s also keep this in its proper perspective and not act like the Big Bang Theory is about to happen somewhere outside of DeFuniak Springs.
+But, let’s also keep this in its proper perspective and not act like the Big Bang Theory is about to happen somewhere outside of Fort Gaines.

 AIDS and SARS have been pushed to the background and those are far more frightening than this latest scare.
 Remember Mad Cow Disease?
 I guess it’s too late to politicize that one now, right?